needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 ![](images/2D-animation-samples-spriteswap-animated2.png)<br/>Swapped to a frame with the hands open.

-Two Sprite Library Assets are created using the same steps demonstrated in the [Flipbook Animation Swap](#flipbook-animation-swap) sample.
 They are located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 Sprite Swap/Sprite Library` and are:

 - `dialog.spriteLib`
    ![](images/2D-animation-samples-spriteswap-animated-spritelib1.png)